renovatebot/renovate/docs/usage/configuration-options.md

 Under the hood, it creates a MR-level approval rule where `approvals_required` is set to `0`.
 This option works only when `automerge=true`, `automergeType=pr` or `automergeType=branch` and `platformAutomerge=true`.
 Also, approval rules overriding should not be [prevented in GitLab settings](https://docs.gitlab.com/ee/user/project/merge_requests/approvals/settings.html#prevent-editing-approval-rules-in-merge-requests).

-## golang

-Configuration added here applies for all Go-related updates.
-The only supported package manager for Go is the native Go Modules (the `gomod` manager).

-For self-hosted users, `GOPROXY`, `GONOPROXY`, `GOPRIVATE` and `GOINSECURE` environment variables are supported ([reference](https://go.dev/ref/mod#module-proxy)).

-Usage of `direct` will fallback to the Renovate-native release fetching mechanism.
-Also we support the `off` keyword which will stop any fetching immediately.

 ## group